A Wear OS app can work independently of a phone. Users can complete tasks on a watch, without access to an Android or iOS phone.

 Your Android phone can detect if a user's Wear devices have your watch app:

-- If your app isn't installed on all of the user's watches
+If your app isn't installed on all of the user's watches (compare the

-Play Store on the remaining Wear devices from the phone via the
+open the Play Store on the remaining Wear devices from the phone via

 RemoteIntent.startRemoteActivity()method.
 Specifically, use the market URI for the Wear app (which may be different from your phone app's URI).
 For example, use a market URI such as:

 Location data for watches paired to iPhones

 If the companion phone is available, FLP uses the companion phone for location data.